PelionIoT/mbed-edge/README.md

 This generates the Doxygen documentation under `build-doc/doxygen` folder.
 Run for example: `firefox build-doc/doxygen/index.html &` to view them.

 NOTE!
-If you have a `snap`-based Firefox in use, it will not have access rights to show local files anymore.
+If you have a `snap`-based Firefox in use, it will not have access rights to show local files by default.

 ## Troubleshooting